obonaventure/PFO/syllabus/1-logique.rst

  - :math:`AND(x,AND(y,z)) \iff AND(AND(x,y),z)`  (associativité)
  - :math:`OR(x,OR(y,z)) \iff OR(OR(x,y),z)` (associativité)

-Ces lois d'associativité sont importantes car elles vont nous permettre de facilement construire des fonctions booléennes qui prennent un nombre quelconque d'entrées en utilisant des fonctions à deux entrées comme brique de base.
+Ces lois d'associativité sont importantes car elles vont nous permettre de facilement construire des fonctions booléennes qui prennent un nombre quelconque d'entrées en utilisant des fonctions à deux entrées comme briques de base.

  - :math:`AND(x,OR(y,z)) \iff OR( AND(x,y), AND(x,z) )` (distributivité)
  - :math:`OR(x,AND(y,z)) \iff AND( OR(x,y), OR(x,z) )` (distributivité)
  - :math:`AND(x,OR(NOT(x),y) \iff AND(x,y)`
  - :math:`OR(x,AND(NOT(x),y) \iff OR(x,y)`